 A collection of noteworthy sights and things I experienced in the westernmost region of France.

 The story has to begin with the sea, which forms a distinct character of the region.
-It brings pleasant year-round temperatures, as well as loads of opportunities for work and pleasure.
+It brings pleasant year-round temperatures and loads of opportunities for work and pleasure.
 And when the sea meets the land, it is an affair.
 A dark body of waves crushes the shore one day; its turquoise waters are inviting to swim the other.

-One of the best overviews of the land diversity is from Mėnez-Hom, the second most prominent hill of Brittany.
-A legend has that it was here where King Gradlon met Saint Corentin, before he invited him to become Bishop in the city of Quimper, another treasure.
+One of the best overviews of the land diversity is from Mėnez-Hom, Brittany's second most prominent hill.
+A legend has it that it was here where King Gradlon met Saint Corentin, before he invited him to become Bishop in the city of Quimper, another treasure.

 From the summit, one can also admire the Montagnes Noires and their pretty forests.

 Forests are relatively sparse in the region, but they definitely deserve mention.
-Brittany is home to the Brocéliande forest, where plenty of episodes of the Arthurian legends happened.
-The Merlin's tomb, the fountain of Barenton as well as many other related sites are there.
+Brittany is home to the Brocéliande forest, where plenty of the Arthurian legends happened; Merlin's tomb, the fountain of Barenton, as well as many other related sites, are there.
 See, that's another thing: every location here has plenty of cool tales; I like that.

-While I did not explore Brocéliande, all the forests that I did were enchanting.
+While I did not see Brocéliande, all the forests I did explore were enchanting.

 In one of them, I found a tree of life.
 Seriously: